mus2711/TijeraFoodInsecurity/README.md

 # Tijera MVP

-Developed by `Mustafa Al Quraishi` and `Arun Suhas`, managed by `Oliwia Orgodniczek` for Imperial Junior Solutions
+Developed by `Mustafa Al Quraishi` and `Arun Suhas`, managed by `Oliwia Orgodniczek` for Imperial Junior Solutions.

 <div or>
 <p align="center">